anaghmalik/TransientNeRF/README.md

 ## Changes

 I have realised that the models for the paper (the captured ones) were a bit undertrained (150k iterations), the configs thus train for longer than suggested in the paper (500k iterations).
-The difference for in PSNR is ~1dB for the 2/3 views case and ~3/4dB for the 5 views case.
+The difference is mainly important for the 5 views case, where PSNR increases by ~3/4dB.

 ## Citation